-The real estate sector in Brazil keeps growing year after year, and with the recovery of the economy such growing momentum will gain even more strength.
+The real estate sector in Brazil keeps growing year after year and, with the reopening of the economy gaining momentum, may gain even more strength.
 This will certainly lead to fertile ground for investment in the Brazilian real estate market.
+Moreover, legal reforms are leading the country towards a more business friendly environment, which will certainly improve legal certainty when it comes to investing in Brazil.